How to Zip a File on Mac: Compression Explained

 • There is a problem with the Archive Utility app.

 • There is insufficient room on your storage drive to create or save the zip archive.
+Use an uninstaller app or delete redundant files manually.

 • The file you selected may be in use or corrupted.